How to Apply for Rural Health Grants

 - Deadlines for the REDLG program typically occur on a rolling basis.
 It’s advisable to apply early, as funding is competitive.
 Check the USDA website for specific deadlines and application details.

-The FCC Healthcare Connect Fund helps reduce broadband costs by 65% for rural healthcare providers.
-This makes it more feasible for healthcare facilities to implement telemedicine and other digital health solutions, significantly improving access to care for rural populations.
+The Healthcare Connect Fund (HCF) helps reduce broadband costs by 65% for rural healthcare providers.
+A lower cost makes it easier for healthcare facilities to implement telemedicine and other digital health solutions and improves access to care for rural populations.

 - The program is available to healthcare providers in rural areas who need to improve or expand broadband services.